YC-backed Snapboard is a no-code platform for building internal tools – TechCrunch

-No code tools are on the rise, and a YC-backed company called Snapboard is looking to join the fight.
+No-code tools are on the rise, and a YC-backed company called Snapboard is looking to join the fight.

 Snapboard, led by solo founder Calum Moore, started when Moore decided to build one product a week for a year as a personal challenge.
 In the second week, he realized just how many apps and services it took not only to build the product, but to post about it on social media.